jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/functionalized_nanotubes_NH2/README.md

 #### Customizing atomic charges

 LAMMPS provides two different methods to specify atomic charges:
-1) Specify charges in a DATA file (eg "system.data"), or
+1) Specify charges in a DATA file (eg "system.data")
-2) Specify them using "set" commands.
+2) Specify them using "set" commands

-This is a somewhat complex example because *both* methods were used.
+This is a complicated example because *both* methods were used.
 This is because some of the atoms use the OPLSAA force field, and others do not.

 1)  Since most of the carbon atoms in the nanotube do *not* use the OPLSAA